 About a decade ago, I found myself in need of making a serious apology—the kind of apology where a lot hangs in the balance.
 I made my apologies over and over, but none of them worked; the hurt feelings lingered on.
 It was a wake up call.
 For the first time in my life, I realized that apologizing is a skill and that my skill level was not up to the task.
 In desperation, I started to explore and research what makes an effective apology, combining ideas from various books with my own hard-earned insights.
-After months of thought and practice, I had it down.
+After months of thought and practice, finally, it worked!

 THE FIVE-PART APOLOGY